oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Windows 10/11 provides two main roaming profile technologies in User Experience Virtualization (UE-V) and FSLogix.
 FSLogix is now the preferred Roaming Profile option as it provides a consistently higher performance than UE-V and can provide a cloud-based roaming profile when configured with suitable Azure cloud storage blobs.

-Profiles, Personalization, and Folder Redirection Design Decisions for all agencies and implementation types.
+Profiles, Personalization, and Folder Redirection Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---